Wait — before you pay

 Get your appeal letter

-ParkingFight generates a formal letter with legal references specific to MD municipal codes.
+ParkingFight generates a formal letter citing MD municipal codes specific to your violation and defense.

 - 4

-Submit your appeal online or by mail within 30 days.
+Submit your appeal online or by mail at https://www.annapolis.gov/217/Parking within 30 days of the ticket date.

 Missing or Obscured Signage